hotel barge holidays in france

 This morning’s cruise we leave the river Marne for the canal Lateral a la Marne, perfect time to put your working shoes on or ride a bicycle along the tow path and catch the C’est la Vie at the next lock.

-After lunch we will pay a visit to a small family run vineyard, for the 2nd of your champagne tasting experiences.
-Driving through vineyards as far as the eye can see.
+After lunch, driving through vineyards as far as the eye can see, we will pay a visit to a small family run vineyard, for the 2nd of your champagne tasting experiences.

 Friday : Sightseeing: Reims with the Cathedral

-Cruise to Sillery.
+Cruise to Chalon en Champagne.

 Walk along the pedestrian streets in this vibrant city, or take a coffee in many of the side walk cafes and watch the world go by.